pouchdb/pouchdb/docs/_posts/2015-05-18-we-have-a-problem-with-promises.md

 Some people try to explain promises [as a cartoon](http://andyshora.com/promises-angularjs-explained-as-cartoon.html), or in a very noun-oriented way: "Oh, it's this thing you can pass around that represents an asynchronous value."

 I don't find such explanations very helpful.
 To me, promises are all about code structure and flow.
-So it's better to just go over some common rookie mistakes and show how to fix them.
+So I think it's better to just go over some common mistakes and show how to fix them.

-Quick digression: "promises" mean a lot of different things to different people, but for the purposes of this article, I'm only going to talk about the official [ES6 Promise spec](https://promisesaplus.com/), as exposed in modern browsers as `window.Promise`.
+Quick digression: "promises" mean a lot of different things to different people, but for the purposes of this article, I'm only going to talk about [the official spec](https://promisesaplus.com/), as exposed in modern browsers as `window.Promise`.
 Not all browsers have `window.Promise` though, so for a good polyfill, check out the cheekily-named [Lie](https://github.com/calvinmetcalf/lie), which is about the smallest spec-compliant library out there.

 Rookie mistake #1: the promisey pyramid of doom
 ---